 • Teach different methods of using graphic organizers (e.g., webs) to arrange ideas for descriptive writing.

-• As a group, web the important objects and details in one of the works of art, then write descriptive paragraphs based on the webs.
+• As a group, web the important objects and details in the work of art, and then write descriptive paragraphs based on the webs.

-• Create sack puppets for the characters in the plays (see Art Lesson: Writing Plays - Stuffed-Sacks Puppets) and present the plays, using the puppets.
+• Create sack puppets for the characters in the plays (see Art Lesson: Writing Plays - Stuffed-Sack Puppets, pg.
+5) and present the plays, using the puppets.

 Resources Available to Order

 The Learning Through Art program is endowed by Melvyn and Cyvia Wolff.